Why is your boss so fixated on bridging the pay gap? And are government and advocacy groups getting in their way? Asks Bennet Nichol

-Doubling down on the efforts to regulate women’s share of income and workplace representation, the Australian Government bred a statutory agency, the Workplace Gender Equality Agency (WGEA) which is designed to provide a resource for organisations to help understand workplace gender equality and also ensure they are adhering to specific requirements set by the law.
-Despite these efforts, the gender pay gap has remained unsolved.
+Despite 40 years of equal pay legislation and an initial close in the apparent pay gap, there is still a whopping 15% difference between the average wage of men and women.
+So in 2012 the Australian Government launched a statutory agency, the Workplace Gender Equality Agency (WGEA), to provide a resource for businesses to help them understand workplace gender equality and also ensure they are adhering to specific requirements set by the law.
+Despite even these efforts, the gender pay gap in Australia has stubbornly remained largely unchanged.

-Perhaps then, the metrics and the presumptions of the WGEA and other regulators are causing more harm than good.
-The WGEA and most organisations work around a key assumption, that the gender pay gap is an adequate benchmark in which to measure the larger issue of women’s representation in the global workforce.
+Perhaps the metrics and the presumptions of the WGEA and other regulators are causing more harm than good?
+These organisations work around the key assumption that the gender pay gap is an adequate benchmark to measure the wider issue of women’s representation (equality) at work.

-To many this seems like a simple but effective measure in which to judge workplace gender equality’s status.
-However, as many women in the workplace will attest to, the issue is infinitely more nuanced than a simple percentage gap in pay.
+To many this seems like a simple but effective measure to judge workplace gender equality.
+However, as many women in the workplace will attest to, the issue is far more nuanced than a simple percentage gap in pay.

-this year with surprising results.
-On a like-for-like basis, comparing men and women in identical roles, they had a pay gap of 0.3 percent.
-Company wide and not taking into account position, the pay gap was 12.3 percent.
+PwC, one of the world’s ‘Big Four’ auditors and professional services providers, employing over 250 000 people globally, released their gender pay gap report earlier in 2018 with surprising results.
+On a like-for-like basis (comparing men and women in identical roles) they had a pay gap of 0.3 percent.
+Company wide and not taking into account position the pay gap was 12.3 percent.

-So in both these cases, men and women are paid the same for the same job.
-However, PwC’s 12.3 percent company wide pay gap reveals a more complex issue.
-Women and men are not paid differently, but hold positions at different levels.
-The simple division of men and women’s pay doesn’t provide the information that HR departments, bosses and employers are all looking for.
+PwC’s 12.3 percent gap reveals a more complex issue.
+Women and men are not paid differently (not least of all because it’s against the law), but hold positions at different levels.
+The simple division of men and women’s pay doesn’t provide the information that employers are looking for.

 Fewer women in the boardroom